hacksu/How-To-Python/README.md

 ## Custom functions

-A lot of computer applications, like library card catalogs and inventory systems, are basically just tasked with storing lists and giving users to ability to search and filter them.
-We are halfway there.
+We are halfway to having a program that can store a catalog of mouse names and search through them.
 To do this, I'm actually going to switch to a new file that isn't going to ask me to enter names every time I run it: for demonstration purposes, I'm going to work with a static list of mouse names.
 This is basically just cheating to avoid entering them all into the command line.

 ```python
 mice = ["Logitech G502 HERO SE", "Logitech MS Master 3S", "Tailer Swift", "Anonymouse", "Hatsune Squeaku"]
 ```

-Anyway, the idea is: if we have a list containing, potentially, thousands and thousands of mice, we want the computer to be able to find specific items in it for us.
-To make it do this, we are going to define a custom function called `search_for`.
+Now, we want to implement search functionality; to do this, we are going to define a custom function called `search_for`.
 To define a function, you write the keyword "def", the name you're giving to the function, and then parentheses with a list of the input variables you want the function to have (in this case only one).
-The input variables consist of things you want to potentially change every time the function is run; otherwise, you can use variables from outside the function normally, although doing that too much can get a little bit disorganized.
+The input variables consist of things you want to potentially change every time the function is run; otherwise, you can use the so-called global variables from outside the function normally, although doing that too much can get a little bit disorganized.

 ```python
 def search_for(search_term):
 ```

-This input variables, which is called a parameter, doesn't have any intrinsic value.
-However, when the function is called, it will be given the value that is placed within the parentheses at that point in the code.
-In other words, parameters are placeholders initially, but when the function is called, they can become anything.
+This input variable `search_term`, which is called a parameter, doesn't have any intrinsic value.
+However, when the function is called, it will be given the value that is placed within the parentheses at that point in the code; it's basically a placeholder for now.
 Now we need an indented block of code that will actually run at the point at which the function is called.

 ```python
 def search_for(search_term):